Visas and Sponsorship

 Global Talent Visa

-One of the many benefits of this prestigious visa is that the holder does not need an offer of employment to be in the UK – they can move between productions and remain in the UK for up to 5 years.
+One of the many benefits of this prestigious visa is that the holder does not need an offer of employment to be in the UK – they can move between productions and remain in the UK for up to five years.
 It is also a route to settlement in the UK.

 Read more about the Global Talent Visa